Milan Cathedral: Completion

 On 20 May 1805, Napoleon Bonaparte, about to be crowned King of Italy, ordered the façade to be finished by Pellicani.
 In his enthusiasm, he assured that all expenses would fall to the French treasurer, who would reimburse the Fabbrica for the real estate it had to sell.
 Even though this reimbursement was never paid, it still meant that finally, within only seven years, the cathedral's façade was completed.
 Pellicani largely followed Buzzi's project, adding some neo-Gothic details to the upper windows.
 As a form of thanksgiving, a statue of Napoleon was placed at the top of one of the spires.
 Napoleon was crowned King of Italy at the Duomo.

 In the following years, most of the missing arches and spires were constructed.
 The statues on the southern wall were also finished, while in 1829–1858, new stained glass windows replaced the old ones, though with less aesthetically significant results.
 The last details of the cathedral were finished only in the 20th century: the last portal was inaugurated on 6 January 1965.
 This date is considered the very end of a process which had proceeded for generations, although even now, some uncarved blocks remain to be completed as statues.
 The Allied bombing of Milan in World War II further delayed construction.
 Like many other cathedrals in cities bombed by the Allied forces, the Duomo suffered some damage, although to a lesser degree compared to other major buildings in the vicinity such as the La Scala Theatre.
 It was quickly repaired and became a place of solace and gathering for displaced local residents.

-The Duomo's main façade went under renovation from 2003 to early 2009: as of February 2009, it has been completely uncovered, showing again the colours of the Candoglia marble.
+The Duomo's main façade went under renovation from 2003 to early 2009: as of February 2009, it had been completely uncovered, showing again the colours of the Candoglia marble.

-In November 2012 officials announced a campaign to raise funds for the cathedral's preservation by asking patrons to adopt the building's spires.
+In November 2012, officials announced a campaign to raise funds for the cathedral's preservation by asking patrons to adopt the building's spires.
 The effects of pollution on the 14th-century building entail regular maintenance, and recent austerity cuts to Italy's cultural budget have left less money for the upkeep of cultural institutions, including the cathedral.
 To help make up funds, Duomo management launched a campaign offering its 135 spires up for "adoption".
 Donors who contribute €100,000 (about $110,505) or more will have a plaque with their name engraved on it placed on the spire.